14353151/HP-MA/README.md

 NeuACF|0.2412|0.1863|0.3379|0.2259|0.4767|0.2705
 HP-MA|0.2801|0.2240|0.3614|0.2539|0.4341|0.2762

-As we can see, the all of the results meet up with the performance in our paper.
+As we can see, HP-MA outperforms all the other methods in most cases.

 # Requirements